 Very high temperature needed

 The drilling process involved in constructing a geothermal system is not an easy feat.
 In short, drilling into a rock with high temperature is quite complicated.
-There is the need for a high temperature when starting the geothermal process.
+There is a need for a high temperature when starting the geothermal process.
 If the temperature is too low the geothermal energy will not generate.

 There will be a need for a few advance infrastructures if there is to be the construction of a geothermal energy plant.
 These cutting-edge pieces of equipment will cost a lot and will reflect in the initial cost of building a plant of this type.